mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 #### exiting threads
 note that we are using `pthread_exit` to exit the threads. you can run this code in `pthreads/creating_and_deleting_threads.c` inside `code_examples`.

-we can exit with pthread_exit() and return any pointer type (just need to cast it to void).
+we can exit with pthread_exit() and return any value (just need to cast it to void).
 ```c
 pthread_exit((void*)some_value);
 ```